 How long does probate take in Alabama?

 In Alabama, after all the steps are completed to appoint a personal representative of the estate, distribution of the estate will be delayed for a minimum of six months.
 According to Alabama state law, this is how long unknown creditors or collectors have to make a claim against the estate for unpaid debts.
-This will also give the administrators plenty of time to locate and notify beneficiaries, inventory the estate, and perform other administrative tasks.
+This period also gives administrators time to locate and notify beneficiaries, inventory the estate, and perform other administrative tasks.